• news-banner

 • Long‑Term Asset Fund: A relatively new UK‑authorised fund structure designed to facilitate investment in long‑term, often illiquid assets such as infrastructure, private equity, venture capital, and real estate.
 For family offices and investment funds, this offers a regulated vehicle with flexibility to hold illiquid investments, combined with the credibility of regulatory oversight.

-That said, the UK’s carried interest regime is currently under review, with draft legislation set to bring carried interest fully into the income tax framework from April 2026, with effective rates around 34%.
+That said, the UK’s carried interest regime has changed as of April 2026, with the legislation introducing several reforms, including aligning carried interest with the UK income tax framework and resulting in an effective rate of approximately 34.1%.
 This is higher than in many other European jurisdictions, though the UK does retain advantages in terms of legal certainty, established fund infrastructure, and access to talent – factors that may offset headline rate comparisons.

 Non‑Investment Family Offices – Still Viable if the Family Is UK‑Based